Citizens from these countries need a visa for Greece

 What if I’m married to an EU/EEA or Greek citizen?

-Visas (visiting as a tourist, businessman or student and staying temporarily) are determined by the visa applicant’s citizenship status; it does not matter if the visa applicant is married to an EU/EEA citizen or has relatives (sister, brother, father, cousin, etc.) living in Greece.
-There is an EU directive that grants special privileges to non-EU/EEA spouses and minor children of EU/EEA citizens and says that passage without a visa should be allowed, but Greece does not always follow this directive.
+Visas (visiting as a tourist, businessman or student and staying temporarily) are determined by the visa applicant’s citizenship and passport status; it does not matter if the visa applicant is married to an EU/EEA citizen or has relatives (sister, brother, father, cousin, etc.) living in Greece or elsewhere in the world.
+There is an EU directive that grants special privileges to non-EU/EEA spouses and minor children of EU/EEA citizens and says that passage without a visa may be allowed if accompanied by the EU/EEA citizen, but Greece does not follow this directive.

 A spouse’s citizenship is primarily relevant if you are applying for a visa or permit to stay, live and work permanently in Greece.
 In this case, you would need to enter with the visa, then apply for a residence/work permit within 30 days of arrival.
 However, be aware that many immigrants still come here on a tourist (Schengen/national visa), then apply for the residence permit before the visa expires.